right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 Backing off is the hardest thing to do.
 It is a deliberate demonstration of disinterest, and it drives her crazy.
 Women THRIVE on anticipation and sexual tension.

 The model is meant to be the universal visual representation of the human mating process.
-It is possible to break and bend the rules of the method as long as its
+It is possible to break and bend the rules of the method as long as itsbasic structure is followed.

----

-# THE PASSPORT

-basic structure is followed.
 It's possible to have perfect skills and kiss a girl after 30 minutes instead of 15.
 I have seen guys blast through all of the steps in an hour and take a girl home almost immediately.

 The entire 5-2-6 method cannot be fully completed in one place.
 It can be broken up over a few dates, or in one night.
 It is up to you.
 Don't try to have a deep conversation in an ear-shattering, noisy club.
 It's obviously time to go to a quieter place.
 On the same note, you aren't going to engage in a full-blown make-out session inside of a family restaurant.
 The final steps are for bedrooms and living rooms of someone's house.